-Alpha blockers relax certain muscles and help small blood vessels remain open.
-They work by keeping the hormone norepinephrine (noradrenaline) from tightening the muscles in the walls of smaller arteries and veins, which causes the vessels to remain open and relaxed.
+Alpha blockers lower blood pressure by keeping the hormone norepinephrine from tightening the muscles in the walls of smaller arteries and veins.
+As a result, the vessels remain open and relaxed.
 This improves blood flow and lowers blood pressure.

 Examples of alpha blockers

-Several alpha blockers are available, in either short-acting or long-acting forms.
+Alpha blockers are either short-acting or long-acting.
 Short-acting medications work quickly, but their effects last only a few hours.
 Long-acting medications take longer to work, but their effects last longer.
-Which alpha blocker is best for you depends on your health and the condition being treated.
+The alpha blocker that's best for you depends on your health and the condition being treated.